seligman/synacor/README.md

 If you'd like, you can peruse the source code in this repo.
 It includes an implementation, some helpers that I used to solve the puzzles in the game, as well as the puzzles in the meta-game.  `challenge.py` is probably the best starting point.  `program.py` is my implementation of the state machine, complete with the debugging and backdoors I needed to work through the last codes.

 I've left a small write-up of some notes I took while working through the challenge.
 You can read them [here](spoilers.md).
-It contains many spoilers for the challange.
+It contains many spoilers for the challenge.

 If you just want to see what it's like to run, I also produced two animations.
 The [first](https://seligman.github.io/synacor/run_script.html) is a run through, showing the complete play through.
 The [second](https://seligman.github.io/synacor/run_script_speed.html) is a "speedrun", showing the run through, but using all of the information I gathered to skip large parts of the playthrough itself, getting the codes as fast as possible.
 Both of these contain spoilers as well, of course.